radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 # Summary

 Many enterprise applications teams prioritize the ability to build portable applications that can run on-premise or on their public cloud of choice.
-Enabling such application portability requires solving two basic problems: 1)your application code itself must be compatible with each of those environments; and 2)your application definition and deployment must be compatible as well.
-As you have learned, Radius addresses #2, defining and deploying applications in a manner compatible across on-premise, Azure and AWS.
+Enabling such application portability requires solving two basic problems: 1) your application code itself must be compatible with each of those environments; and 2) your application definition and deployment must be compatible as well.
+As you have learned, Radius addresses #2, defining and deploying applications in a consistent manner compatible across on-premise, Azure and AWS.
 This post shows how you can use Dapr's cloud-agnostic building blocks to help address #1, making your application runtime code portable.

 # Developer Challenge